rafabernad/Enyo-Calliope/README.md

 * `calliope.ToolbarRow`: Aligns vertically ToolbarGroup or ToolbarButton elements.
 * `calliope.ToolbarGroup`: Groups horizontally ToolbarButton components.
 This is the `defaultKind` component for `Toolbar`, if not specified otherwise.
-* `calliope.ToolbarButton`: Default bi-state or single-state button.
+* `calliope.ToolbarIcon`: Default bi-state or single-state button.
 This is the `defaultKind` component for `ToolbarGroup`.
 More info below.

 With these three basic elements, you can make your own toolbars easily: